Mohammed-Aamir2327/Internship-Finders-Analysis/README.md

 - ⚖️ To ensure ethical data usage and avoid violations

 Instead, we generated a **realistic, large sample dataset** with fields commonly found in internship listings, such as:
-Fields: title, company, location, mode, duration, stipend, skills, deadline
+Fields: title, company, location, mode, duration, stipend, skills, deadline.

 ---